 4] Reset Winsock & TCP/IP

-Windows Sockets or Winsock is like socket which was initially designed to add support for IPv4 to Windows.
-Later this evolved to support more protocol.
+Windows Sockets (Winsock) is a socket API that was initially designed to add IPv4 support to Windows.
+Later, this evolved to support more protocols.
 It is possible to Reset Winsock with the following command “netsh winsock reset.”
 Open the Command Prompt with admin privileges, and then execute the command.

 You may want to also Reset TCP/IP.